 Without a doubt by far, the biggest issue with extension tubes is the precision with which they are made to fit properly.
 I've read quite a few disaster stories of people having their lens and or camera get stuck.

 The best extension tubes are auto extension tubes, meaning that full auto-focus and aperture control functions perfectly between the lens and the camera.
 Often, that means you should match the maker of the extension tube to the camera maker.
-If you shoot with Nikon, you;d use macro extension tubes for Nikon.
+If you shoot with Nikon, you'd use macro extension tubes for Nikon.
 If you're a Canon shooter, you'll get compatibility with extension tubes for Canon.
+Have a blast.